Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 categories: [EDA,Visualization]
 ---

-This year, NASA marked the 60th anniversary of its establishment as a U.S. government agency.
-Let's see what we can uncover about the past 60 years through data visualization!
+This year, NASA marked the 60th anniversary of its establishment as a U.S. government agency. **Let's see what we can uncover about the past 60 years through data visualization!**

 I wanted to try to challenge myself with a quick and exciting data visualization projects.
-To do so, I took on this month's DataViz Battle put on by the subreddit r/dataisbeautiful.
+To do so, I took on this month's DataViz Battle put on by the subreddit *r/dataisbeautiful*.
 In DataViz Battle challenges, a dataset is supplied, and it is up to the individual to come up with and create interesting and informative data visualizations.

-This month, the dataset contained NASA astronaut data, both current and former, along with stats about them for things such as _gender, number of flights flown, selection year into the program, time spent in space, and military or civilian background._
+This month, the dataset contained NASA astronaut data, both current and former, along with stats about them for things such as:
+_- gender
+_- number of flights flown
+_- selection year into the program
+_- time spent in space
+_- military or civilian background

-## Data Cleaning
+## Collect Data and Cleaning

 I loaded the CSV into a __Jupyter Notebook__, and did an initial inspection of the data types, which returned the following: